What is Qiviut?

 Muskox, Arctic Fox, and Arctic Hare shed their qiviut every spring beginning in May.
 There are myths suggesting Muskox qiviut can be easily ‘hand collected’ from the tundra.
 Hand-collecting muskox qiviut works in zoos or farms where small muskox herds are kept at artificially high densities.
 Such farms and zoos are high-cost operations that offset costs by charging muskox viewing fees and occasionally by collecting the qiviut for sale.
 The desert ecosystem of the Arctic tundra is one of the least productive environments on Earth.
 Subsequently, Arctic animals like muskox live at very low densities.
 Each animal needs many square kilometres of land to survive.
 This situation makes collecting qiviut from the tundra virtually impossible.
 Furthermore, qiviut is a protein-based fibre, and the intense 24-hour sunlight from May to August quickly bleaches the fibre and protein bonds become brittle.
 Nunavut Qiviut’s source of fibre is the hides of wild-harvested muskox used for meat and fur by Inuit as part of their traditional economy and culture.
 This is the main source of qiviut in the world.

 Many in the fashion and textile industry describe muskox qiviut a ‘noble’ or ‘super-luxury’ exotic fibre used only for the most exclusive designs.
 Qiviut from muskox is unusually warm, soft and strong relative to its weight.
 It is not as elastic as wool.
 Muskox Qiviut has an average staple length of 6.5 centimetres and a width of 17 microns or less.
 Pure muskox qiviut cannot be pressed to form felt or shrink because of its lack of barbs and low elasticity.
-Muskox qiviut contains no oils like lanolin in wool, so it is considered less allergenic.
+Muskox qiviut contains no oils like lanolin in unprocessed wool.
+People who are allergic to other natural fibres may not be allergic to qiviut.
 Over time, with handling and washing of qiviut garments, the fibres ‘bloom’ with an aura of natural beauty and extra softness.